RebelToolbox/RebelDocumentation/getting_started/step_by_step/signals.rst

 something specific happens to them, like a button being pressed.
 Other nodes can connect to that signal and call a function when the event occurs.

-Signals are a delegation mechanism built into Godot that allows one game object to react to a change in another without them referencing one another.
+Signals are a delegation mechanism built into Rebel Engine that allows one game object to react to a change in another without them referencing one another.
 Using signals limits `coupling
 <https://en.wikipedia.org/wiki/Coupling_(computer_programming)>`_ and keeps your